 All the above situations lead to a recession in the economy with a slowdown across the economy.

 An expansionary monetary policy by the Central Bank of a nation can control deflation.
 Interest rates are cut to encourage lending by the banks.
 Treasury securities are bought through Open market operations to provide additional liquidity to the banks and financial institutions so that they can further lend.
 It also increases the supply of base money in the economy.

-A change in the fiscal policy can also help to control deflation.
+A change in fiscal policy can also help to control deflation.
 Rates of taxation can be reduced to give temporary relief to the people and increase their spending capacity.
-The government can provide an economic stimulus and increase its spending on infrastructural and related activities to pump in more money in the system.
+The government can provide an economic stimulus and increase its spending on infrastructural and related activities to pump in more money into the system.

 More money in the hands of the people encourages them to buy more.
 An increase in demand will increase investment.
 Prices will start rising, and the economy will be pushed out of deflation.

 The most prominent example of deflation is the Great Depression of the 1930s across the world.
 It started with a fall in stock prices in the United States at the end of the year 1929.
 This fall was followed by a severe market crash and gradually resulted in the fall of aggregate demand and prices of goods and services.
 It spread to other countries, and the world GDP crashed by around 15%.